 - UGA looks closely at academic rigor, specifically what a student will take over four years as compared to what is available.
 This is not based simply on the number of AP/IB/DE courses, but instead we look at the overall coursework over four years in the five core areas and the progression of rigor over those four years.

 - When we are looking at activities in the holistic review (clubs, sports, pt work, artistic activities, etc.), we are looking at depth and time commitment in these areas in addition to the actual organizations.

 - As stated on the FAQ, the Wait List does not have a “ranking” of students from 1-X number, and you do not need to send in a “continued interest” communication, as we assume anyone who replies to stay on the Wait List is still interested.

-We will most likely not know details about the wait list until after early May, and it may be July before we make wait list decisions.
+We will most likely not know details about the wait list until after early May, and it may be mid July before we finish making wait list decisions.
 Please be patient with our office and read the FAQ before asking questions as it can give you a great deal of information.
-If you do not feel like you can wait until mid-May through July for a decision, it may be that the wait list option is not for you.
+If you do not feel like you can wait until early May through July for a decision, it may be that the wait list option is not for you.